FernandoAFS/aemet-antartica-fetcher/README.md

 ## WIP

-Aspects of the application I'm not totally satisfied about.
+Aspects of the application I'm not totally satisfied about:

 - Include coverage tools to better control testing.
 - Include hypothesis to find edge cases, specially in aggregation functions.
 - Include testing done with data fetched from the aemet-opendata server for aggregation.
 - Include testing over sql-cache.
-This could be done with a mock placeholder fetcher that let's us know if the sql cache proxy is calling this speciall fetcher.
+This could be done with a mock placeholder fetcher that let's us know if the sql cache proxy is calling this special fetcher.
 - Do a frontend.
 Maybe jinja2 + tailwindcss + vegajs is enough.
 - Improve on aggregation functions.
-This take a timedelta argument to slice in chunks.
+This take a time delta argument to slice in chunks.
 This is not adequate for months.
 Use a functional approach with "chunker" function over a sorted list of objects with dates.
 - Make logging more consistent through the application.
 - Create logging context and inject the user HTTP request ID and create a UUID for each outgoing request.
 - Include timeouts for fetching operations.
 This has not been a problem so far but I would be to have them under control.
-- Include 4XX responses on input and potentially other controlled errors.
+- Include 4XX responses on wrong input and potentially other controlled errors.

 ## Questions: